Last Updated on November 19, 2024

 In Pennsylvania, the mandatory period of separation for a no-fault divorce is one year.
 A two-year separation divorce in PA was reduced to 1 year after Governor Tom Wolf signed a new law in 2016.

 Separation implies that spouses maintain separate households and do not have any intimate relationships.
-If spouses decide to end their relationships but still have to live under the same roof, it may be hard to prove they were separated and initiate a PA divorce process.
+If spouses decide to end their relationships but still have to live under the same roof, it may be hard to prove they were separated and initiate a divorce process.

 In fact, spouses who separated but still live together might require legal help to confirm that they met a separation requirement in Pennsylvania.